MIPS/gcc/gcc/config/arm/iwmmxt.md

+;; ???
+This file needs auditing for thumb2
 ;; Patterns for the Intel Wireless MMX technology architecture.
 ;; Copyright (C) 2003 Free Software Foundation, Inc.
 ;; Contributed by Red Hat.